 Termination of an employment contract of vague duration

-The termination of the employment relationship is deemed acceptable, only if based on valid arguments, according to Article 24 of the updated version of the European Social Charter.
+Termination of the employment relationship is only deemed acceptable based on valid arguments.
+This is according to Article 24 of the European Social Charter.

-Regular notice of termination: Warning of termination of the employment and earlier written announcement of the person being dismissed are the characteristics of this kind of termination.
-The written notice ought to be signed by the director or by a person lawfully authorized by him/her and should be given to the employee at least 1 month and not prior than 4 months before the end of the contract (relying on the entire period of employment of the employee being dismissed).
-Oral notice is not legal and is invalid.
-In the case of a regular notice of the end of a contract, all work relationships end after the period of from 1 to 4 months within which the notice ought to be delivered.
+A warning of termination and written announcement of the person being dismissed are given.
+The written notice must be signed by the director or a person lawfully authorized by him/her.
+It should be given between 1 and 4 months before the end of the contract.
+In case of a regular notice, all work relationships end after the period.

-Irregular notice of termination: The lay-off period begins the day of delivery of the notification of termination of the employment or on a date referred in the notice.
+The lay-off period begins the day of delivery of the notification of termination of the employment.
+Otherwise, on the date referred to in the notice.

-Collective redundancies are dismissals conducted by businesses for reasons that are not related to individuals who have been dismissed but are linked with other financial or technical reasons.
+Collective redundancies are dismissals conducted by businesses.
+Reasons are not related to the individuals, but instead to financial or technical reasons.
 Legislation for collective dismissals gives the following restricts:

 Termination of an employment contract by the employee

 Employees can submit a notice of termination contract either in written form or orally.
 To be more specific, they have to notify their employers 3 months before the end at the latest.
-Employment is ended by an employee, and the employee is not authorized to take the unemployment allowance from the OAED (Manpower Employment Organization), because of lack of prior notification of termination of the employment from the employer, which is essential for the remuneration of unemployment perquisites.
+Employment is ended by the employee and they are not authorized to take unemployment allowance from the OAED.
+Then, there is a lack of prior notification of termination.
+This is essential for the remuneration of unemployment perquisites.
 Therefore, employers are not obligated to pay compensation.

 Types of pension

-Full old-age pension: This is paid when the employee has completed 4500 working days and he is at the age of 67.
+This is paid when the employee has completed 4500 working days and is at the age of 67.
 A reduced pension can be given when the employee is 62 and has 4500 working days of insurance.
 Insured employees are authorized to contributory and national pension.

-Pension because of the death of an insured person: The surviving husband and his/her children are authorized to take to this pension.
+Pension because of the death of an insured person

 Special dismissal protection

-According to Greek legislation, a special legal protection against redundancy is primarily provided for the next categories of employees:
+Greek legislation offers special legal protection against redundancy.
+This is provided to the following categories of employees: